by Manuka Honey Team July 29, 2022 4 min read

 Viruses don’t just cause illness in winter.
 All through the year viruses can cause us to miss out on our favourite activities, meeting with friends and missing school.

-We love Manuka Honey in any case, but knowing that Manuka Honey has antibacterial and antiviral properties makes it top of our list to keep us from picking up any viruses.
+We love Manuka Honey in any case, but knowing the superfood benefits of Manuka Honey makes it top of our list to keep us well.

-The Manuka Honey of NZ online marketplace features many Manuka Honey products for antiviral and immune support.
+The Manuka Honey of NZ Specialty Shop features many “therapeutic grade”

-How to choose the best Manuka Honey product for preventing or treating a virus?
+How to choose the best Manuka Honey product for your health.

-At Manuka Honey of NZ we’ve selected a range of the best Manuka Honey products to help you protect yourself.
-Research suggests that even eating medicinal grade Manuka Honey may offer benefits, or you can select from our specialist antiviral and immune boosting products.
+At Manuka Honey of NZ we’ve selected a range of the best Manuka Honey products to help support you with seasonal ills and chills.
+You can select from our general or specialist wellness products.